DavidT3/DAXA/paper/paper.md

 # Statement of need

-The study of X-ray emission from astrophysical objects provides a powerful view of some of the most extreme processes in the Universe, has had a profound impact on our understanding of many types of objects; from in-solar-system objects to supernovae, to galaxies and galaxy clusters.
+The study of X-ray emission from astrophysical objects provides a powerful view of some of the most extreme processes in the Universe, has had a profound impact on our understanding of many types of objects; from in-solar-system objects,
+to supernovae, to galaxies and galaxy clusters.
+As such, access to X-ray data should be made as simple as possible, both for X-ray experts and to those non-specialists whose research could benefit from examining their sources at higher energies; organisations such as the European Space Agency (ESA) and the High Energy Astrophysics Science Archive Research Center (HEASARC) have gone to great lengths to enable this access, and we have built on their success to create .
+Through [Daxa]{.smallcaps}, all major X-ray observatory observation archives are accessible through a single unified interface available in a programming language that is almost ubiquitous in astronomy (Python), and can be searched in a variety of ways to find only the data relevant to objects in a particular study.

 Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades.
 The current workhorse X-ray observatories (_XMM_-Newton and _Chandra_; other telescopes are online but are not as generally useful) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that limits possible science cases; these missions cannot last forever.

-<font color="red">SECOND THEME, OR FIRST IF I REARRANGE, MAKING EVERYTHING MORE ACCESSIBLE</font>

 [^*]: turne540@msu.edu